Azure/autorest.csharp/readme.md

 Merging a change in autorest.csharp will open a PR against azure-sdk-for-net with every project’s generated code staged for review.

-Along with this, it also bumps of the generator to the new version.
+Along with this, it also bumps the generator to the new version.

 This bump is done [here](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/Packages.Data.props).